WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 ![Andromeda no horizon](images/NYAndromedaNoHorizon.jpg)

-The view of Andromeda from the default viewing position, without any local horizon.{% endmethod %}
+The view of Andromeda from the default viewing position, without any local horizon.
+{% endmethod %}

 {% method -%}
 ### Settings LocationAltitude Property